RevenueCat MCP Server Setup

 OAuth provides a seamless authentication experience without needing to manage API keys manually.
 Currently supported clients:

-• Visual Studio Code - Automatic OAuth flow for seamless authentication
+- Visual Studio Code — OAuth flow in MCP configuration

 We'll extend this list as more clients add OAuth support.